HeliumEdu/platform/README.md

 ### Local Development
 Development can be done locally without the use of provisioning through Ansible scripts.
-To develop in this way, you should have the ENVIRONMENT variable set to "dev" for configs to pickup and use the locally committed `.env` file.
+To develop in this way, you should have the ENVIRONMENT variable set to "dev" for configs to pickup and execute `cp .env.example .env` to move the example `.env` file into place.

 Then, to start the development server, simply execute: